rsmp-nordic/rsmp_validator/docs/tests/Specifications/Site/Traffic_20Light_20Controller/Operational.md

 ## Operational fixed time control can be activated with M0007

+Verify command M0007 fixed time control

 1. Verify connection

-2. Send the control command to switch to  fixed time= true
+2. Send command to switch to fixed time = true
 3. Wait for status = true
-4. Send control command to switch "fixed time"= true
+4. Send command to switch to fixed time = false
 5. Wait for status = false

 <details markdown="block">